Mohamedlabib25/Dynamic_Migration_from_Oracle_to_MySQL-/README.md

 [![Dynamic Migration ETL Job Video](https://github.com/Mohamedlabib25/Dynamic_Migration_from_Oracle_to_MySQL-/assets/132618266/f0d0b9e5-e460-4319-8b14-c131f084c45e)](https://github.com/Mohamedlabib25/Dynamic_Migration_from_Oracle_to_MySQL-/assets/132618266/f0d0b9e5-e460-4319-8b14-c131f084c45e)

 ## Notice:
-You can modify this job to handle different scenarios and databases by adjusting the database connections, mapping, and transformations accordingly.
+You can modify this job to handle different scenarios and databases by adjusting the database connections, and some other few components.
 This ETL framework provides the flexibility to migrate data across a wide range of source and target databases.